DDesta25/Note-Taker/README.md

   [https://choosealicense.com/licenses/mit/](https://choosealicense.com/licenses/mit/)

 ## Project status
-Project is running and taking notes and saving them
+Project is running and taking notes and saving them and then delete them if you want

   ## Tests